These Are All of Utah’s National Parks, Ranked

 Make sure you're here for sunrise or sunset.
 As the sun moves, it makes the color of the canyons even more bright, giving the illusion that the rocks are almost on fire.
 Visit the Needles, a group of impressive pinnacles.

-In the National Geographic book, "100 Great American Parks," author Stephanie Pearson also highlights Horseshoe Canyon, which contains "a 200-foot-long panel of 20 life-sizes pictographs and petroglyphs."
+In the National Geographic book, "100 Great American Parks," author Stephanie Pearson highlights Horseshoe Canyon, which contains "a 200-foot-long panel of 20 life-sizes pictographs and petroglyphs."
 Though the way isn't easy, the writer claims, "the haunting display of Late Archaic work is worth every step."

 4. Capitol Reef National Park